Vincent Esposito, Ms, DC

 Dr. Vincent Esposito graduated Summa Cum Laude from the University of Bridgeport College of Chiropractic, where he also received a Master’s degree in Human Nutrition.
 He is a board-certified chiropractor in the state of New York, and has a particular interest in functional medicine and health coaching.
-He combines his passion for cooking with his expertise in functional medicine principals to create realistic, sustainable practices to prevent and treat chronic diseases.
+He combines his passion for cooking with his expertise in functional medicine principles to create realistic, sustainable practices to prevent and treat chronic diseases.

 In addition to working with people in a 1-on-1 setting, he is a co-founder of EVOK Health and co-host of The Art of Eating Podcast.
 He is the creator of The Food Collective, a series of Online Plant-Based Cooking Classes, and can conduct Private and Corporate Cooking Classes as well virtually or in-person.
 He shares recipes & nutrition tips on TikTok, Instagram, and Facebook.

 Dr. Esposito is a member of the American Chiropractic Association Council on Nutrition, the American Chiropractic Association Council on Diagnosis & Internal Disorders, and the American Chiropractic Association Chiropractic Sports Council.